-The board of directors have to approve the scheme of the arrangement including consideration payable, whether in the form of cash or shares (i.e., consideration other than cash).

-- Stock exchanges (in case of a listed company) need to accord their 'no-objection' to the scheme.
+- The board of directors have to approve the scheme of the arrangement including consideration payable, whether in the form of cash or shares (i.e., consideration other than cash). - Stock exchanges (in case of a listed company) need to accord their 'no-objection' to the scheme.
 A draft of the scheme of arrangement has to be submitted to the stock exchanges at least 30 days prior to the scheme being filed with the NCLT.
-However, schemes which provide for merger of a WOS with the parent company or for demerger/ hive-off of a division of a WOS with its parent company will not require approval of the relevant stock exchanges.
+However, schemes which provide for merger of a WOS with the parent company or for demerger/ hive-off of a division of a - WOS with its parent company will not require approval of the relevant stock exchanges.
 Such schemes are however, need to be filed with relevant stock exchanges for the limited purpose of disclosures. - The NCLT will direct that meetings of the various classes of shareholders and creditors be convened to approve the scheme.
 However, the NCLT may dispense with meeting of creditors, if creditors holding 90% value agree to the scheme by way of a consent affidavit.
 The NCLT in terms of its inherent powers may also dispense with the shareholder meeting if all shareholders consent in writing.
+We note that there are certain differing views at regional benches of the NCLT that the NCLT does not have the ability to dispense with the shareholders meeting even if all shareholders consent to the scheme by way of affidavit.

-It is important to highlight that different benches of the NCLT have taken differing views in relation to their ability to provide dispensations and there is no uniform practice across all benches. - After the majority in number and three-fourth in value of the voting shareholders and / or creditors (or classes) have approved the scheme (if dispensation of class meetings is not granted), the petition for sanction of the scheme is filed with the NCLT. - Mandatory notification of the scheme is made to multiple regulatory authorities, including central government, income tax authorities, the RBI, CCI and other relevant sectoral regulators.
+- After the majority in number and three-fourth in value of the voting shareholders and / or creditors (or classes) have approved the scheme (if dispensation of class meetings is not granted), the petition for sanction of the scheme is filed with the NCLT. - Mandatory notification of the scheme is made to multiple regulatory authorities, including central government, income tax authorities, the RBI, CCI and other relevant sectoral regulators.
 Such authorities are provided 30 days to make their representations on the proposed scheme, failing which, it is presumed that they have no representation to make.
-This, however, is not strictly implemented in case responses are expected to be received from the income tax department and government agencies where transfer of statutory licenses are involved. - Subject to the receipt of any regulatory and contractual approvals that may be required, the sanction order of the NCLT must be filed with the RoC within 30 days of receipt of order from the NCLT.
+This, however, is not strictly implemented in case responses are expected to be received from the income tax department and government agencies where transfer of statutory licenses are involved.

+Subject to the receipt of any regulatory and contractual approvals that may be required, the sanction order of the NCLT must be filed with the RoC within 30 days of receipt of order from the NCLT.